 Café Hawelka

-You can expect vintage carpets and wooden Thonet chairs, as well as a creaking parquet and unusually friendly waiters.
+You can expect vintage carpets and wooden Thonet chairs, as well as a creaking parquet floor and unusually friendly waiters.
 It’s probably the most legendary bohemian spot in Wien and is known for its yeasty, jam-filled sweet rolls.

 Café Diglas